webrecorder/pywb/README.rst

    See ``wb-manager --help`` for an up-to-date listing of commands and options.

-* ``live-rewrite-server`` -- a demo live rewriting web server which accepts requests using wayback machine url format at ``/rewrite/`` path, eg, ``/rewrite/http://example.com/`` and applies the same url rewriting rules as are used for archived content.
+* ``live-rewrite-server`` -- a demo live rewriting web server which accepts requests using wayback machine url format at ``/live/`` path, eg, ``/live/http://example.com/`` and applies the same url rewriting rules as are used for archived content.
   This is useful for checking how live content will appear when archived before actually creating any archive files, or for recording data.
-  The `webrecorder.io <https://webrecorder.io>`_ service is built using this tool.
+  The `webrecorder.io <https://webrecorder.io>`_ service extends upon this functionality.

-* ``cdx-indexer`` -- a command-line tool for creating CDX indexs from WARC and ARC files.
-Supports SURT and non-SURT based cdx files and optional sorting.
-See ``cdx-indexer -h`` for all options. for all options.
+* ``cdx-indexer`` -- a command-line tool for manually creating CDX indexs from WARC and ARC files.
+Supports SURT and non-SURT based cdx files, optional sorting, and several formats.
+See ``cdx-indexer -h`` for all options.
+Using ``wb-manager`` is recommended for higher-level collection file management, but this tool can be used for any custom indexing needs.

 * ``cdx-server`` -- a CDX API only server which returns a responses about CDX captures in bulk.
 See `CDX Server API <https://github.com/ikreymer/pywb/wiki/CDX-Server-API>`_